gsemet/dopplerr/README.md

         -v <path/to/tvseries>:/tv \
         stibbons31/dopplerr

 Mount your media directory in `/media`.
-This directory exists in the docker image, so if you have several media directory (`/series`, `/tv`, `/animes`), mount them all in `/media` and set the following environment variable: `SUBDLSRC_BASEDIR=/media`.
+This directory exists in the docker image, so if you have several media directory (`/series`, `/tv`, `/animes`), mount them all in `/media` and set the following environment variable: `DOPPLERR_BASEDIR=/media`.

 It is a good practive to run Sonarr and Radarr in their own container, so they also "see" their media in path such as `/series`, `/tv`, `/animes`.
 Mount these volume with the same name in the dopplerr container.
 They will all communicate with the same path.

-Base directory (`SUBDLSRC_BASEDIR` environment variable) can be used to put all these folder in same directory.
-If `SUBDLSRC_BASEDIR` is not defined, dopplerr will assume the path communicated by Sonarr or Radarr also exists locally.
+Base directory (`DOPPLERR_BASEDIR` environment variable) can be used to put all these folder in same directory.
+If `DOPPLERR_BASEDIR` is not defined, dopplerr will assume the path communicated by Sonarr or Radarr also exists locally.
 So mouth your series folder to `/series`, TV show folder to `/tv`, and animes to `/animes` and so on.

 #### Parameters